Roge-L/extent-based-fs/README.md

 # extent-based-fs

-A terminal-based file system with an in-house recursive first-fit allocation algorithm.
+A terminal extent-based file system with an in-house recursive first-fit allocation algorithm.

 ## Description